HenrikSamuelsson/reading-the-passionate-programmer/README.md

   - Keep an eye on the time left of the day to motivate you to work intensely
   - Always stop working after fours hours, no cheating staying extra at work
 - Leave work and enjoy the rest of the day todo whatever you want

+### Tip 29: Learn How to Fail

+Program defensively with asserts and unit test so that failures becomes visible as early as possible.
+Failures will happen, detecting a failure is good and important to find early before the customer detects it.

+When a problem is found raise the issue as early as possible.
+Take responsibility for the problem.
+Aim to have a suggested solution to the problem already when communicating the problem.
+Do ask for help if struggling with how to resolve the problem.